Joël Robert: Motorcycle racing career

 At the end of the 1963 season, Robert's future racing career was in doubt as, his father lacked the financial resources to purchase a new motorcycle for the following season.
 Fortunately for Robert, Torsten Hallman rejected a contract to race for the CZ factory racing team, preferring to stay with the Husqvarna racing team.
 After being rejected by Hallman, CZ then offered Robert a motorcycle through the Belgian CZ importer to compete in the 1964 250cc motocross world championship as a privateer.
 He won 9 of the 14 Grand Prix races that year to clinch the world championship ahead of second place Torsten Hallman.
 At the age of 20, he became the youngest motocross world champion at the time.
-He also won the Belgium national championship and was the top individual points scorer at the 1964 Motocross des Nations, winning both 500cc motos at the challenging Citadel of Namur race track.
-His impressive performance earned him a place on the CZ factory racing team for the 1965 season however, he experienced mechanical failures and ended the season ranked second to Victor Arbekov in the 250cc motocross world championship.

-The following three seasons were marked by the rivalry between Robert and Hallman.
-Robert finished second to Hallman in the 1966 and 1967 250cc world championships before, he defeated Hallman in 1968 by a two point margin to win his second world championship.
-He won six Grand Prix races during the 1969 season to successfully defend his world championship over second place Sylvain Geboers.
-Robert was also a member of the Belgian team that won the 1969 Motocross des Nations for 500cc motorcycles and the Trophée des Nations for 250cc motorcycles, marking the first Belgian victory in eighteen years at the event.
+He also won the Belgium national championship.

+Robert's impressive performance earned him a place on the ČZ factory racing team for the 1965 season.
+After dominating the 1964 season he expected to sweep to victory once again in 1965 however, he experienced an atrocious start to the new season while Russian ČZ rider Victor Arbekov blossomed into a championship contender.
+After his motorcycle had mechanical failures in Spain, Italy and Belgium, Robert was disqualified from the Czechoslovakian Grand Prix for refueling at mid-distance while in leading the race.
+Meanwhile, Arbekov won four of the first seven Grands Prix to take the championship points lead by mid-season.

+Robert was known to enjoy drinking beer and smoking cigarettes, and realized it was affecting his riding.
+He rededicated himself in the Luxembourg Grand Prix where he defeated Arbekov in both motos to take the overall victory however, his motorcycle failed him at the following Grand Prix in Poland, allowing Arbekov to take the victory and claim the 1965 250cc World Championship.
+Robert was able to secure second place in the final standings ahead of Dave Bickers by winning the season ending Austrian Grand Prix.
+He was the top individual points scorer at the 1965 Motocross des Nations event, winning both motos to help the Belgian team finish second to the British team.